Awilonk/OnBoardSDK_STM32_2_3/README.md

 ##Hardware Installation
-Use USART2 for debug.PB10,PB11 as TX,RX.BaudRate is **115200**.BaudRate here must be **the same as** BaudRate in your Serial debugging assistant.;
+Use USART2 for debug.PB10,PB11 as stm32's TX,RX.When connect to an external device ,link stm32-board's **Rx** to your device's **TX**.BaudRate is **115200**.BaudRate here must be **the same as** BaudRate in your Serial debugging assistant.;

-Use USART3 for communicating with M100.PA2,PA3 as TX,RX,which should be plug in the "USART_CAN2" prot.The BaudRate here should equal to BaudRate of N1 flight control system on M100,which can be adjust on
+Use USART3 for communicating with M100.PA2,PA3 as TX,RX,which should be plug in the "USART_CAN2" prot.**"PA2"**connect to **"UART-CAN2"**'s The BaudRate here should equal to BaudRate of N1 flight control system on M100,which can be adjust on
 "DJI Assistant".
 ![硬件串口](image/硬件串口.png)
 ##Getting Start